The World Health Organization (WHO) declared COVID-19 a pandemic on 11 March 2020. More than 200 countries are now reporting cases.

 In Tajikistan, we have developed a tuberculosis+COVID health education leaflet and shared the document with the health ministry to ensure accurate information is disseminated.
 In Dushanbe, we are working with TB patients, their families and their communities to explain how to prevent the transmission and infection of COVID-19.

-In the Île-de-France region and Parisian suburbs in France, we are screening people who are homeless and living in precarious settings for COVID-19.
+In the Île-de-France region and Parisian suburbs, we have resumed screening people who are homeless and living in precarious settings for COVID-19.
 Our teams are doing this via mobile clinics, where they also provide general medical care.

 Activities closed.
 In Germany, MSF advised organisations, volunteer groups and state institutions working with the homeless, migrants and other vulnerable groups on IPC measures, to enable them to continue their services; this support had finished by the end of June.